DarkCurs3/Open-Convenience/Mergum/readme.txt

     a30.tae     Simple Malenia Moveset
     a31.tae     Dragon GreatClawUnbound
     a32.tae     GodrickGoldenGreatAxe
+    a42.tae     Earthbending Moveset
     a50.tae     FrenziedReaper
     a166.tae    VoidwalkerMeteoricOreBlade
     a177.tae    GodrickGoldenGreatAxe
     a611.tae    Tempest and Thundercrash - DualFans
+    a613.tae    Earthbending Moveset
     a614.tae    VoidwalkerMeteoricOreBlade
     a661.tae    Dragon GreatClawUnbound
     a760.tae    SwordOfNightAndFlameUnbound
     a830.tae    GodrickGoldenGreatAxe
     a850.tae    FrenziedReaper
     a852.tae    Tempest and Thundercrash - DualFans
+    a938.tae    Earthbending Moveset

   #c0000_a2x-anibnd-dcx#
     \GR\data\INTERROOT_win64\chr\c0000\hkx\a2x_compendium\